paulusm/code-club-easter-egg-hunt/readme.md

 getCloseness(mypos, egg)

 ```
-Run the code a few times and you should see that the temperature varies according to how clsoe the 1 and 2 are - how near you are to the egg.
+Run the code a few times and you should see that the temperature varies according to how close the 1 and 2 are - how near you are to the egg.

 Have a look at the code in functions.py that does the closeness.
 Can you see how it is working?

 4. Moving around the garden.
 We now want to put in some coordinates and move to a new position.
-This game loop will make that happen:
+This game loop will make that happen.
+**Put in the new position as "x,y", for example 3,3**

 ```python